barumau/PanGlobish/English/107_pronome.md

 | 2nd    | **tu** (_you_)       | **yu** (_you all_) |
 | 3rd    | **he** (_he or she_) | **de** (_they_)    |

-All personal pronouns are gender-neutral in Dunish.
+All personal pronouns are gender-neutral in Panglobish.
 We don't differentiate the sexes in any of them.
 So the third person singular pronoun **he** means both _him_ and _her_ (or _he_ and _she_).